 When a pair of shoes is returned to Amazon, many times the warehouse workers inspect them and see that they haven’t been worn and simply enter them back into your inventory.

 If the warehouse worker does mark the shoes as “customer damaged” and the shoes move to your unfulfillable inventory, that doesn’t necessarily mean the shoes are damaged.
 In these instances, have the shoes returned to you for inspection, and you can decide what to do from there.
 Sometimes the shoes haven’t been worn and can be sent back to the FBA warehouse in new condition.
-If the shoes clearly have been worn, you can still sell them on eBay with detailed condition notes.
+If the shoes clearly have been worn, you can still sell them on eBay or Poshmark with detailed condition notes.

-We have found that the majority of our returned shoes can still be sold on Amazon, with a rare few needing to be sold on eBay.
+We have found that the majority of our returned shoes can still be sold on Amazon, with a rare few needing to be sold on another platform.
 When you start crunching the numbers, the return rate for shoes may appear higher than other categories, but if you’re still able to sell the shoes in the end, the impact on your business isn’t that high.

 If you’re ready to step up your game with selling shoes on Amazon, check out our course, The Reseller’s Guide to Selling Shoes: Kick up Your Profits with New Shoes via Amazon FBA.
 It’s a combination ebook (100+ pages) and video course (over 4.5 hours of no-fluff content) that will help you avoid all the mistakes we made and get your shoe selling off on the right foot.